ProDevStudio/islamic-graphics/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Major improvements to the plugin!
+Added an options page for setting of default display options.
+English translation can now be inserted with images.
+Consult FAQ for more details.
+(Settings page bug fix included).

 = 1.1.0 =
 Major improvements to the plugin!
 Added an options page for setting of default display options.
 English translation can now be inserted with images.
 Consult FAQ for more details.